Tan Mu: Signal

 Peek revisits the first photograph of Earth taken from space, a grainy glimpse that marked the beginning of a new kind of planetary awareness.
 Mapping, made from found circuit boards, resembles a star chart or satellite view, hinting at the poetic potential of signal, pattern, and logic embedded in our technological tools.

-Share (2021) captures a pivotal moment in technological history—the first digital photo ever shared via a cell phone.
-In the painting, a newborn rests peacefully in her father’s arms, quietly announcing her arrival to the world.
-This image references the groundbreaking innovation of entrepreneur and technologist Philippe Kahn.
-In 1997, as Kahn awaited the birth of his daughter, he improvised a way to instantly share her first moments.
-By connecting a digital camera to his flip phone and syncing them with a few lines of code on his laptop, he created the first mobile photo-sharing device.
-The result was revolutionary: his daughter’s image was transmitted instantly to over 2,000 people, years before the advent of camera phones and social media.
-Share reflects not only a personal milestone but also a technological breakthrough that reshaped how we capture and share our lives.
+Share (2021) marks a pivotal moment in visual culture: the first instantly shared mobile photograph.
+A newborn rests in her father’s arms, quietly announcing her arrival to the world.
+The image echoes Philippe Kahn’s improvisation in June 1997, when, waiting for his daughter’s birth, he wired a digital camera to his mobile phone and a laptop script, creating a makeshift mobile photo-sharing system.
+The picture was relayed within minutes to over two thousand recipients, years before camera phones and social platforms became ubiquitous.
+Share honors both a personal milestone and a technological breakthrough that reshaped how we capture and circulate our lives.

 Share, 2021